synfinatic/alpacascope/README.md

  1. Using the Git shell (installed in Step #1), from inside of the AlpacaScope source tree, run either `make windows` for a 64bit binary or `make windows32` for a 32bit binary.

+#### How to build on Linux, OSX, etc?

+ 1. Install [GoLang](https://golang.org) for your OS.
+ 1. Make sure you have GNU Make installed.
+BSD Make will not work out of the box.
+    If you don't want to install GNU Make, you'll have to run the `go build` command manually.
+ 1. Clone this repoistory onto your computer using Git or just downloading the Zip file from Github.
+ 1. Run `make` (or `gmake`) to build a binary for your OS.
+ 1. Run `make help` to get a list of other OS targets you can build.
+Note that GoLang makes cross-compiling easy so no problems building a Windows binary on Linux or MacOS binary on a RaspberryPi. :)